Adding address autocomplete to the fast checkout

 Since the address autocomplete is powered by Google, you must enter an API key in order to use it.
 While the process can seem daunting, it is easy if you follow these instructions exactly:

 - Log into your Google account.

-- Go to the Google Cloud Platform page, and fill out the Welcome information if you haven't already setup Google APIs in the past.
+- Go to the Google Cloud Platform page, and follow the form to agree to Terms of Service if you haven't already setup Google APIs in the past.